 2. Weak memory storage strength

 The brain makes the pragmatic decision to let memories fade unless they get used.
 It will assume we only want to store long-term memories that we actively retrieve.
-A concept can make it into the learner’s long-term memory, but it won’t stay there without regular use there will be no, or poor memory retrieval.
+A concept can make it into the learner’s long-term memory, but without regular use there will be no, or poor memory retrieval.